 Well, it’s simple honestly.
 We welcome individuals from all backgrounds and walks of life, but we will need your child to meet these basic qualifications:

-- Authorized to work in the U.S (we cannot support Visa sponsorship at this time)
+- Authorized to work in the U.S

 - Join GenSpark full-time (Monday to Friday, 9AM to 5PM EST)